sfeir-open-source/sfeir-school-terraform/steps/02-installation-aws/README.md

 #### Install on your own laptop

-If you prefer installing it manually on your own laptop, follow the instructions from HashiCorp website depending on your OS : https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli
+If you prefer installing it manually on your own laptop, follow [the instructions from HashiCorp website](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) depending on your OS

 To deploy resources on AWS, you will need to authenticate to the cloud provider using an AWS access key and a secret key.
 To set up those, go in your security credentials one logged in on the AWS UI by clicking on your username in the top right hand corner > Security Credentials.